Amir-Hackett/Horiseon-Refactor/README.md

-# Horiseon-Refactor Challenge
+# Horiseon-Refactor Project

 ## Description

-This project is a code refactor for the Horiseon website homepage.
-The purposes of this refactoring is to make the previous code more efficient, comprehensible and accessible.
-This refactoring should also result in improved search engine optimization.
+This project is a code refactor for the Horiseon homepage.
+The purposes of this refactoring is to make the code more efficient, comprehensible and accessible.
+The refactoring should also result in improved search engine optimization.
 The modification does not change the displayed styling of the page, only the underlying code.

-### Tasks completed
+### Tasks Completed
 * Redundant classes were consolidated
 * HTML elements were replaced with semantic HTML elements
 * CSS was reorganized to have less clutter